EMILiA: Making Email Archives Accessible through Intelligent Entity Recognition and Automated Anonymization

 Date: 3 March Time: 13:00–14:00 CET

-Short introduction: This webinar presents an end-to-end eArchiving solution for the long-term preservation of and access to 3D models as part of our Digital Cultural Heritage (DCH).
+Short introduction:This webinar presents an end-to-end eArchiving solution for the long-term preservation of and access to 3D models as part of our Digital Cultural Heritage (DCH).
 It starts by covering the necessary groundwork to be carried out, leaning heavily on a key comprehensive report by Prisma colleagues https://digital-strategy.ec.europa.eu/en/library/report-long-term-preservation-3d-data-cultural-heritage.
 It then introduces recent work on standards, including the E-ARK Content Information Type Specifications (CITS) for 3D product models and cultural heritage objects, developed within the eArchiving Initiative in close collaboration with the DCH community.
 The webinar concludes with a practical demonstration showing how 3D models can be archived, managed, and rendered using the eArchiving Reference Implementation (earkweb) and other tools, illustrating a complete preservation workflow in practice.

-Registration for the webinar is OPEN.
+Registration for the webinar is CLOSED.
+Video presentation now available (members only).